chagoy/baseball-management-system-server/README.md

 # Baseball Management System

 <p>An app to manage baseball leagues.
 Those who register get access to registration, making a payment, and seeing their schedule.
-Admins can see reports of all registrations, who is paid and who isn't, and more.<p>
+Admins can see reports of all registrations, who is paid and who isn't, make a schedule, and more.<p>

 ## Setup

-Getting started
-		git clone
-		cd baseball-ms-server
-		npm install
-		npm start
+Clone the repo, `cd` into the newly created folder, run `npm install`, run `npm start`

+## Technology Used

+* Express
+* Stripe
+* Passport
+* Moment
+* Sendgrid

 ## Usage